csc-training/summerschool/application-performance/docs/01-application-performance.md

 Let's look at common **profiling methods** and **tools** for systematically answering these questions.

-# Collecting performance data by sampling
+# Collecting performance data

-- Periodically interrupt program execution and record where it is
+- **Sampling:** Periodically interrupt program execution and record where it is
     - Gives a *statistical* performance profile of a program: hot code paths emerge naturally
+- **Instrumentation:** Place markers in code, either manually or automatically with tools
+    - Markers generate a timestamped **trace** of events during execution
+    - Events can record any performance metrics: hardware counters, memory usage, ...
+    - Instrumentation can have significant runtime overhead!
+Leave out from production builds

+# Sampling example: Python cProfile

+`cProfile` uses sampling to identify functions that take up most of the execution time.

 <small>